spacemeshos/product/product_plan.md

 ## Release 0.2 (MVP2)

+### Release Highlights
 The main goal of this release is to add smart contracts capabilities to the Spacemesh platforms.
 The main new feature of MVP2 is [smart contracts](https://github.com/spacemeshos/go-spacemesh/wiki/Smart-Contracts) support.

 In additional to MVP1 functionality, MVP2 enables developers to code, test, deploy and update smart contracts on the Spacemesh global computer and for users to interact with smart contracts using smart contract transactions.

 We'd like to build a modern wasm-based VM with `Rust` or `Typescript` as the main smart contracts supported programming languages.

 ### Release features and components
-1. Spacemesh smart contracts dev tools
+1. Spacemesh smart contracts dev tools to support devs workflow
 2. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support smart contract transactions and reading programs state

 ### Use cases